 • 5 min read

-The beginner’s guide to solar energy
+The beginner’s guide to solar energy: Solar 101

 Blog Main

-Welcome to the first installment in our 6-part series on Solar Basics 101, updated in late 2022 with the latest information.
-This comprehensive series explores the key drivers behind the technology’s rapid growth.
+Welcome to the first installment in our 6-part series on Solar Basics 101, updated in late 2024 with the latest information.
+This comprehensive solar 101 series explores the key drivers behind the technology’s rapid growth.
 It also delves into many of the most important considerations when designing and customizing new solar photovoltaic (PV) systems from the ground up — including financing, shading, and how best to optimize your customers’ savings based on their energy bills and properties’ solar power generation potential.

 Click the image to download a printable version.